Radio X (United Kingdom): Kick Out the Jams: The Story of XFM

 In 2022, Signature Entertainment released Kick Out the Jams: The Story of XFM, a documentary by The Wee Man's Ray Burdis co-directed with Ian Jefferies, about the history of Xfm.
-The film features interviews with former Xfm presenters like Gary Crowley, Ricky Gervais, Steve Lamacq, Stephen Merchant and Claire Sturgess, as well as musicians like The Libertines' Pete Doherty and Carl Barat, Alan McGee and Sonya Madan.
+The film features interviews with former Xfm presenters like Gary Crowley, Ricky Gervais, Steve Lamacq, Stephen Merchant, Claire Sturgess, John Kennedy and Steve Taylor as well as musicians like The Libertines' Pete Doherty and Carl Barat, Alan McGee and Sonya Madan.